 Recommended for: You like the idea of a cohesive wedding party, but you don’t want to have to micromanage everyone’s selections.
 Ideally, everyone will be able to choose an outfit they’re more likely to wear again than a traditional bridesmaid dress, but you understand they might not become staples in their daily wear.

 Same Color family, different styles: If you’re not into so much matching, or just want to increase your chances of everyone being able to wear their outfit again, you can stick with one color (or color family) and let everyone dictate their own style.
 This is particularly good if your wedding party is made up lots of different body types, or very different personal styles, and you want to honor that.
 To avoid unintentionally matching, this setup tends to be easiest if your color is a neutral (black, grey, cream, gold, etc.) or if it’s otherwise available in abundance.
 If you still want some cohesion within your wedding party, I recommend agreeing on a level of formality before everyone goes shopping.
-A romper might look strange next to an evening gown, and you don’t anyone feeling like they missed the memo on the dress code.
+A romper might look strange next to an evening gown, and you don’t want anyone feeling like they missed the memo on the dress code.
 Your Brideside account is a convenient place for you and your squad to save your favorite styles so you can easily see that everyone is in the same boat.

 Recommended for: You’re less concerned with how your wedding party is going to look together in photos than with making sure they’re going to get something they’ll definitely wear again.
 Or: you have really stylish friends and you want to let their individual tastes shine.